KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 # Runtime Performance Metrics

 The goal of these metrics is to asses the runtime performance needs of glTF assets.
-By runtime we mean the cpu/gp, bandwitdh and memory resources needed to render the model in realtime.
+By runtime we mean the cpu/gpu, bandwidth and memory resources needed to render the model in realtime.
 These performance metrics are divided in two major categories - `complexity` and `memory`

 ## Performance Metric Categories